prmadev/prma/content/posts/pure_rust.md

 OK, I lied...
 Somewhat.
 Have you noticed the one glaring, lack of transparency and control here?
 It's the `<=`.
 You may need to read the function here, if you have this simple question:

-> If I call the function exactly, at the precise moment that I specified to be \`late_as_of\`, will return true, or false?
+> If I call the function exactly, at the precise moment that I specified to be `late_as_of`, will return true, or false?

-Now, not answering this question using the function signature, won't make my function less pure, but still, it is a much nicer experience for the caller to be able to rely on their IDE's autocomplete to tell them what happens.
-But how the hell should we do that?
+Now, not answering this question using the function signature,won't make my function less pure,but still, it is a much nicer experience for the caller to be able to rely on their IDE's autocomplete to tell them what happens.But how the hell should we do that?
 Easy!
 We take a comparator function as input!

 ```rust
 fn main() {